 - When the property is empty, utilities and services

-The managing agents or freeholders must be advised as a change in the type of occupancy may affect the buildings insurance.
-You should obtain the freeholders or managing agents consent prior to letting and advise us of any restrictions within the head lease which your tenant should be aware of.
+The managing agents or freeholders must be advised as a change in the type of occupancy may affect the building's insurance.
+You should obtain the freeholders or managing agents consent prior to letting and advise us of any restrictions within the head lease which your tenant should be made aware of.

 It is advisable to provide the materials for maintaining your garden even if the property is unfurnished.

-No. Interestingly enough, in most cases we have found that there is very little difference in rental values between furnished and unfurnished lettings.
+No. Interestingly enough, in most cases, we have found that there is very little difference in rental values between furnished and unfurnished lettings.